 3. Central Pacific Bank

 Central Pacific Bank offers deposit products, mortgages, loans, credit cards, and a whole suite of business banking services.
 Its mobile app is highly rated in the App Store and Google Play Store and offers useful features like Zelle instant transfers, mobile deposits, and a customizable dashboard.

-- Has a large selection of savings products
+- Large selection of savings products

-- Has low minimum balance requirements
+- High minimum deposit requirements

 4. Hawaii National Bank

-- Offers ways to waive the monthly service fees
+- Easy to waive monthly service fees

 5. First Hawaiian Bank

-- All accounts have low minimum balance requirements
+- Low minimum balance requirements

 - Most fees are low or can be waived

 - Mediocre interest rates